 The bill aims to enhance the oversight of emergency rulemaking by the Interim Rules Review Committee in South Dakota.
-It establishes that an emergency rule cannot take effect until the Committee declares the rulemaking process complete during an emergency meeting, which must occur within seventy-two hours of meeting all requirements.
-The Committee is tasked with reviewing the proposed emergency rule to ensure compliance with the emergency rulemaking procedure, necessity, and that the procedure is not being misused.
-Additionally, the bill mandates that notice of the emergency meeting be posted online and emailed to those who have requested advance notice.
+It establishes that an emergency rule cannot take effect until the Committee declares the rulemaking process complete during an emergency meeting, which must occur within seventy-two hours after all requirements of the existing law are met.
+The Committee will assess whether the proposing agency has complied with the emergency rulemaking procedures, if the rule is necessary, and if the procedure is not being misused.
+Additionally, the bill mandates that notice of the emergency meeting be posted online and emailed to individuals who have requested advance notice.

 Statutes affected: Introduced, 02/05/2025: 1-25-1.5, 1-26-4.4, 1-26-5, 1-26-6, 1-26-6.5, 1-26-6.7